Nic Demski: Saskatchewan Roughriders

-Demski was considered a top prospect in the 2015 CFL Draft and was selected by the Saskatchewan Roughriders with the sixth overall pick.
+Demski was considered a top prospect in the 2015 CFL draft and was selected by the Saskatchewan Roughriders with the sixth overall pick.
 He played for the Roughriders from 2015 to 2017.
 Demski was en route for a breakout season in 2017 before his season was ended by injury with a broken foot in the Labour Day Classic.

 Winnipeg Blue Bombers

-In 2018 Demski signed a large free agent contract that included a significant signing bonus with his hometown Blue Bombers.
-Demski had 59 catches for 554 yards and a career high 3 touchdowns throughout the 2018 season.
+On February 13, 2018, Demski signed a free agent contract that included a significant signing bonus with his hometown Winnipeg Blue Bombers.
+Demski had 59 catches for 554 yards and a career high three touchdowns during the 2018 season.
 Demski also picked up additional use as a runner, rushing for a career high 248 yards, and his first rushing touchdown on 34 attempts.

-Winnipeg signed Demski to a new two-year contract several hours into free agency in 2019.
-In a week 4 game against Ottawa, during the 2019 CFL season, Matt Nichols connected with Demski on an 82 yard TD, the longest of Demski's career.
-Nichols and Demski hooked up for another catch-and-run TD in the next game, at home against the Argonauts, this time for 67 yards.
-Demski continue to play a critical role as slot-back receiver for the Blue Bombers.
-He would help the team upset the Hamilton Tiger-Cats as Winnipeg won the 107th Grey Cup 33-12, ending a 29 year championship drought.
-Demski was one of a few Winnipeg born players on the team, after the win he said "It's crazy, it's nuts.
+Winnipeg signed Demski to a new two-year contract several hours into free agency in 2019, on February 12, 2019.
+In a week 4 game against Ottawa, during the 2019 CFL season, Matt Nichols connected with Demski on an 82-yard touchdown, which was the longest of Demski's career.
+Nichols and Demski hooked up for another catch-and-run touchdown in the next game, at home against the Argonauts, this time for 67 yards.
+Demski continue to play a critical role as a slotback receiver for the Blue Bombers.
+He helped the team upset the Hamilton Tiger-Cats as Winnipeg won the 107th Grey Cup 33–12, ending a 29-year championship drought.
+Demski was one of a few Winnipeg born players on the team and after the win he said, "It's crazy, it's nuts.
 Just to be on a championship (team) wearing blue.
 We're able to bring this Cup back home after the drought they had.
 It feels great.
 I don’t have any words for it.
 I'm proud of this team and I'm proud of this organization.
 I just can't wait to get home to Winnipeg and celebrate with our fans."